 Her most recent work covers public values and acceptability of whole energy system transformations, including framing and decision- making with regards to energy futures, perceptions of costs associated with energy transitions, and the role responsibility and trust play in informing public acceptance.
 She also has a complementary strand of research on public perceptions of climate change and low-carbon futures, for example investigating what role flooding experiences play for engagement with climate change and framing climate communication messages.

-For her Cardiff University profile, please see here.
+For her University of Bath profile, please see here.
+List of publications available here.